 Begin making black checks with the sharpie along the white stripe.
 The marker will not completely cover the surface, so you will need to use the liner brush and black paint to complete the coverage.

-Lightly sketch the flower design and then paint 2 to 3 coats inside your marks.
+STEP 3 and 4 – Lightly sketch the flower design and then paint 2 to 3 coats inside your marks.
 The petals will be red and the center is green.

-Add yellow dots to the green center, and use the liner brush to make thin lines on the red petals.
+STEP 5 – Embellish and detail the rock by adding yellow dots to the green center, and use the liner brush to make thin lines on the red petals.
 See photo below.

 Begin making black checks with the sharpie along the white stripe.
 The marker will not completely cover the surface, so you will need to use the liner brush and black paint to complete the coverage.

-Yay!
-Your last rock is complete!
-Wait, what about the BUMBLE BEE…….
+THE LAST ROCK IS COMPLETE – Wait, what about the BUMBLE BEE…….

 HOW TO ADD A BEE TO YOUR DESIGN